fsandx/camelopard-keeper/ras-pi-nas.md

 ## Recipe 1: Raspberry PI + NAS + IP Camera
 Recipe for running a script on a Raspberry pi that downloads images on a schedule from IP camera and saves them to NAS on a local ethernet.
+All instructions below assumes you are using ssh for accessing the Raspberry PI.

 ### Install Nodejs on Raspberry PI
 * 	sudo apt-get update -y && sudo apt-get upgrade -y